lix-dev/GreatStars/README.md

 ## How to use

-1. Download or Clone the sources.
+1. Download or clone the git.
 2. Import jQuery library
 3. Insert jQuery snippet to your document
 ```javascript